blinderchief/GenAI-Multi-Agent-Chatbot/README.md

-# Aria - Generative AI Chatbot
+# Suyash - Generative AI Chatbot

 A sophisticated human-like chatbot powered by LLMs with multi-agent architecture, specializing in Generative AI expertise.

-## 🤖 About Aria
+## 🤖 About Suyash

-**Aria Voss** is a 28-year-old Research Analyst specializing in Generative AI trends.
-With a master's degree in Computer Science from MIT, Aria provides expert guidance on:
+**Suyash** is a Research Analyst specializing in Generative AI trends.
+With strong experience across ML and NLP, Suyash provides expert guidance on:

 - Machine Learning & Deep Learning
 - Natural Language Processing